Five time Walkley Award winner, journalist and lawyer, Mark Davis interviews Ben Sewell of Sewell & Kettle Lawyers about Offshore Tax Haven Law.

-35. Cryptocurrency allows you to transfer wealth anywhere in the world at any time to anyone who is a counter party.
+35. Cryptocurrency allows you to transfer wealth anywhere in the world at any time to anyone who is a counterparty.
 Also, there is no bank that can hold you accountable or provide information to the ATO because the cryptocurrency model is a network, meaning there is no central control.

 36. Attempting to track cryptocurrency may present some significant challenges.
 To track cryptocurrency you would probably need the support of a very capable forensic professional who could get a hold of the computer itself that was used.
-This focus on computers would be to get a hold of the actual device to trace the hard drive, and trace the recording of information on that particular computer.
+This focus on computers would be to get a hold of the actual device to trace the hard drive and trace the recording of information on that particular computer.

 Principal, Sewell and Kettle Lawyers, Sydney

 Ben is an expert in commercial litigation and insolvency law and has developed this expertise from 15 years of experience as a specialist solicitor.
 Ben is also a leading expert in personal property securities law.
 He has advised hirers, lenders, creditors and insolvency practitioners about this evolving area.
-Ben also drafts security documentation and advises lenders about how to take security over personal property including debt factoring and discounting.
-Over the past 2 years Ben has acted for the principal defendant in shadow directorship proceedings run out of the Cayman Islands by the liquidators of the Centaur Litigation Fund.
+Ben also drafts security documentation and advises lenders about how to take security over the personal property including debt factoring and discounting.
+Over the past 2 years, Ben has acted for the principal defendant in shadow directorship proceedings run out of the Cayman Islands by the liquidators of the Centaur Litigation Fund.